ts-essentials/ts-essentials/.changeset/great-hounds-brush.md

 "ts-essentials": patch
 ---

-improve the object constraint for `NonEmptyObject<T>` to not allow primitives
+Improve the object constraint for `NonEmptyObject<T>` to not allow primitives